whmou/whmou.github.io/_posts/2020-10-7-2-Hints-to-Use-Lazy-Evaluation-in-Programming.md

 1. Used particularly in functional programming languages.
 2. Chances to increase performance by not doing the computation until needed.
 3. Has book-keeping overhead.
-4. May cause deadlock when two lazy value cross referenced.

 #### - When:
 1. You want something to be initialized only once (exmaple below)